Editor’s Note (9/9/2020): The summit area above the parking lot has re-opened after being temporarily closed for construction.

 To help prevent the spread of COVID-19, the DEC is taking several precautions, including:

-- The shuttle will not be in operation
+- The shuttle will not operate.

-- Restrooms will remain closed
+- Restrooms will remain closed.

 Click here to learn more about Prospect Mountain Veterans Memorial Highway.